aantron/dream/example/c-cookie/README.md

 <br>

-The first time you access this app, it sets up a language preference, `ut-OP`.
+The first time you access this app [[playground](http://dream.as/c-cookie)], it sets up a language preference, `ut-OP`.
 This string is sent to the client in a `ui.language` cookie.
 On the next request, the client sends it back.
 The app retrieves and displays it.

 <br>